spiral/docs/application/services.md

 }
 ```

-> Services DO NOT support method injection, you must provide arguments manually.
+> Services DO NOT support method injection, you must provide arguments manually or use contructor injection.

 Now you can use this sample service in your controller this way: